ket-c/flutter_movies/README.md

 # flutter movies

-A Movie Streaming App built with Flutter as communicty contribution in teaching and learning of flutter in FlutterGrammers WhatsApp Group
+A Movie Streaming App built with Flutter as part of open source and community contribution in teaching and learning of flutter in FlutterGrammers WhatsApp Group

 ## Getting Started